autonomys/infra/_docs/3_DigitalOcean/README.md

     - Example: aries-test
     - Example: general-resources

-#### Droplets (Name: project-name-env-droplet-name-ddmmyyyy)
+#### Droplets (Name: project-name-env-droplet)

-    - Example: aries-dev-nodes-farmer-relayer-03112021
+    - Example: aries-dev-nodes-farmer-relayer
-    - Example: aries-test-nodes-farmer-relayer-03112021
+    - Example: aries-test-nodes-farmer-relayer

-#### Volumes (project-name-env-volume-name-sizegb)
+#### Volumes (project-name-env-volume)

 Volumes are global resources, they cannot be attached to a project only, so we need to tag the project name and env in the volume name.

-    - Example: aries-dev-relayer-data-250gb
+    - Example: aries-dev-relayer-volume
-    - Example: aries-test-relayer-data-250gb
+    - Example: aries-test-relayer-volume